purple-technology/phoenix-components/README.md

 ## Usage

 1. Include Roboto font with weights 400 and 500 into your project.
 You can use for example Google Fonts.
+(400 and 500 are default weights for regular and bold fonts.
+These can be changed in the theme file - `theme.fontWeight.regular` a `theme.fontWeight.bold`.)

   ```html
   <link rel="preconnect" href="https://fonts.gstatic.com">